Circle Internet Group

-Circle (legally Circle Internet Group, Inc.) is a payments technology company.
-Funded by Jeremy Allaire and Sean Neville in 2013, it is currently headquartered in New York City and issues two types of stablecoin: USDC, which has a conversion rate pegged to the U.S. dollar, and EURC, which is euro-denominated.
+Circle Internet Group, Inc. is a payments technology company.
+Founded by Jeremy Allaire and Sean Neville in 2013, it is currently headquartered in New York City and issues two types of stablecoin: USDC, which has a conversion rate pegged to the U.S. dollar, and EURC, which is euro-denominated.
 It also issues USYC, a tokenized money market fund.

 The company's software platform enables users to move USDC across blockchains, as well as EURC and USYC.
 Circle had raised US$1.1 billion from investors by 2019.
 With $1.68 billion in revenue and reserve income in 2024, Circle went public on the NYSE in June 2025.

 History

-Founding (2013-2017)
+Founding (20132017)

 Circle was founded by Jeremy Allaire and Sean Neville in October 2013 in Boston, Massachusetts, with Allaire and Neville as co-CEOs.
 Circle was formed as a consumer finance company aiming to use the bitcoin blockchain as a payments platform.
 In March 2014 the company debuted its first product, the mobile payment platform Circle Pay.
 The bitcoin wallet service facilitated first bitcoin transactions and later ether transactions, and allowed users to send payments in a message accompanied by emojis or GIFs.
 In September 2015, Circle Pay began allowing users to hold, send, and receive fiat currencies as well as cryptocurrency.

 In 2015, Circle began working with the UK bank Barclays in what was the first banking relationship between a large global bank and a bitcoin company.
 In 2016, Circle listed Dublin as its headquarters and was run primarily out of Boston.
 Products included Circle Invest, Circle Pay, and Circle Trade, among others, in December 2016 the Circle app stopped supporting the exchange of bitcoin, but still allowed money transfers.
 The company announced a partnership with Coinbase in late 2016.
 In October 2017, Circle launched a new service for group payments and cash transfers to US accounts.

 Forming Centre and USDC (2018)

-Circle raised US$110 million in venture capital in May 2018 to create a new Ethereum stablecoin backed by USD.
-In September 2018, Circle debuted the consortium Centre, which launched the cryptocurrency USDC pegged to the dollar.
-With members such as Coinbase Global and Bitmain, Centre served as a platform for users to make deposits from traditional bank accounts and convert fiat currency into tokens, as well as shift tokens back to banknotes.
-Coinbase and Circle dissolved the Centre Consortium five years later, in August 2023, giving Circle sole governance of USDC.
+Circle raised US$110 million in venture capital in May 2018 to develop a new Ethereum stablecoin backed by USD.
+In September 2018, Circle introduced the consortium Centre, which launched the dollar-pegged cryptocurrency USDC.
+With members including Coinbase Global and Bitmain, Centre functioned as a platform through which users could deposit funds from traditional bank accounts, convert fiat currency into tokens, and redeem tokens for banknotes.
+Coinbase and Circle dissolved the Centre Consortium five years later, in August 2023, leaving Circle as the sole governor of USDC.